hanq08/SimpleCI/README.md

 # SimpleCI
 This is a simplified continuous integration system.
-This project modify [SuperSimpleCI](https://github.com/aosabook/500lines/tree/master/ci) to a serverless system built with Amazon Lambda.
+This project modifies [SuperSimpleCI](https://github.com/aosabook/500lines/tree/master/ci) to a serverless system built with Amazon Lambda.

 ## Files
 * repo_observer.py -- Checks the repo for changes and notifies the dispatcher